angr/angr-doc/MIGRATION.md

 ## Deprecations and name changes

+All the functions that were deprecated more than a year ago (at or before the angr 7 release) have been removed.

 `state.se` has been deprecated.
 You should have been using `state.solver` for the past few years.